Hope-Akpan1/Simple-quiz-app/README.md

 ## Overview
 My approach to this task.
 I will appreciate any review to improve.
-I really apologize for late submission.
+I really apologize for late submission, a lot has been going on.

 ### Links